 The NSG Group has issued the following statement on Conflict Minerals

-'NSG Group and its subsidiaries support the aims and objectives of the US legislation on the supply of Conflict Minerals.
+'NSG Group and its subsidiaries support the aims and objectives of the US and EU legislation on the supply of Conflict Minerals.

 NSG Group will not, for humanitarian reasons, knowingly use raw materials such as tin, tungsten, gold or tantalum which directly or indirectly finance or benefit armed groups or cause human rights abuses.
 If we discover the use of such conflict minerals in any material, parts or components we procure, we will implement an urgent action plan to eliminate the use of such materials.'

 Within the scope of our approach we have included conflict minerals and the refined metals extracted from those minerals that are necessary for the functionality of products we produced or are necessary to the production of our products and result in trace amounts remaining in the product.
 On this basis, we are attempting to identify smelters and refiners within our supply chain and to focus our controls on those parties.